Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/process-overview.png" alt="">

 Processes are management containers for threads to execute code.
-There's multiple occasions where I've heard "There's a process running..".
+To start, there's a misconception that a "process is running".
 This is an inaccurate statement.
 A process is never "running".
 A process is simply a container (or manager) for providing resources to execute calls.
 Threads are what's actually "running" or executing code, not processes.
 A process consists of the following:
 - A private virtual address space